rcsb/mmtf/spec.md

 *Decoding*: First split-list delta decode the input `Int32Array` and `Int16Array` into a second `Int32Array`.
 Finally integer decode the second `Int32Array` using `100` as the divisor to create a `Float32Array`.

-*Description*: List of atom b-factors in in angstrom^2.
+*Description*: List of atom B-factors in in Å^2.
 One entry for each atom.

 *Example*: